mafreud/proximity/README.md

 ## Problems that proximity solves
 Currently, Flutter has a lot of useful pre-built widgets, no, too many widgets.
 Thus, it is not easy to know all widgets and how each widgets work and behave.
 Proximity solves this problem.
-It enables users to touch and feel widgets so that they can learn understand them effectively.
+It enables users to touch and feel widgets so that they can learn them effectively.